Automated decision making and profiling

 Does a computer make desicions which have influence on your life?

-If adecision is taken automatically, i.e. without human intervention, during theprocessing of personal data, this is referred to as an 'automated decision.'
-For example, whether or not someone is creditworthy.
-So, without any human looked at it, someone is placed in a certain box.
+If a decision is taken automatically, i.e. without human intervention, during the processing of personal data, this is referred to as an 'automated decision.'
+For example, a system might decide whether or not someone is credit worthy.
+So, without any human having looked at it, an attempt is made to make a prediction about you.